STORYHIVE 2022 Voices SUBMISSION GUIDELINES AND RULES

 TELUS STORYHIVE Submission Release Agreement (check boxes)

-NOTE: In order to complete your Submission you must accept the terms of and sign the TELUS STORYHIVE Submission Release Agreement.
+NOTE: In order to complete your Submission you must accept the terms of the TELUS STORYHIVE Submission Release Agreement.

-Once the intake period closes at 5:00pm PDT/6:00pm MDT on October 26, 2021, all proposed Projects will be moderated for eligibility against the aforementioned criteria ("Moderation").
+Once the intake period closes at 11:59 pm PT on August 4, 2022, all proposed Projects will be moderated for eligibility against the aforementioned criteria ("Moderation").
 Only proposed Projects that meet the eligibility criteria outlined above will be eligible for consideration by the selection committee.
-TELUS will have the sole discretion to determine whether a proposed Project meets the eligibility criteria for STORYHIVE 2021 Voices.
+TELUS will have the sole discretion to determine whether a proposed Project meets the eligibility criteria for the STORYHIVE program.

-Successful Projects will be contacted the week of January 11, 2022.
+Successful Projects will be announced the week of September 8, 2022.
 If your Project is selected to receive a Grant, TELUS will contact the Project Lead directly.
 TELUS will verify the eligibility of the Project Lead and Project and if successfully verified, in TELUS’ sole discretion, will provide the Project Lead with a TELUS Grant Agreement for review and execution.

 As noted previously, the TELUS Grant Agreement will set out the following, among other things:

-The Project Lead must have all the rights, releases and clearances necessary to produce, own and exploit the Project and for deployment of the Project on required TELUS Platforms (including synchronization and master use rights for any music used in the Project);
+The Project Lead must provide complete, clean, unencumbered chain of title for the Project, including, but not limited to, all the rights, releases and clearances necessary to produce, own and exploit the Project and for deployment of the Project on required TELUS Platforms (including synchronization and master use rights for any music used in the Project);

-Complete technical delivery of the Project must be submitted to TELUS on or before 5:00pm PDT/6:00pm MDT on June 28th, 2022 (unless otherwise agreed) and receive TELUS’ acceptance and approval of the Project, in TELUS’ sole discretion; and
+4. Complete technical delivery of the Project and receive TELUS’ acceptance and approval of the Program, in its discretion on or before (unless otherwise agreed) and receive TELUS’ acceptance and approval of the Project, in TELUS’ sole discretion; and:

 Following the full execution of the TELUS Grant Agreement and the receipt, acceptance and approval by TELUS, in its sole discretion, of any contractual preconditions (if applicable), the Grant will be paid in accordance with a drawdown schedule as set out in the TELUS Grant Agreement.